JaredTweed/AudioToTextTranscriber/README.md

 * allow draging files into desired order.
 * have the smallest model installed by default

+### Intended to complete before flathub release

+* update flatpak xml so that it show the newest images of the app.
 * Prevent freezing when opening transcriptions.
 * Prevent crashing when rapidly opening and closing lots of transcriptions.

-### Intended to complete before flathub release

-We are ready for the flathub release!
-* update flatpak xml so that it show the newest images of the app.